yasen-yankov/ios-docs/Guides/Chart/custom-drawing.md

     series.style.paletteMode = TKChartSeriesStylePaletteModeUseSeriesIndex; // this is the default

-Whenever TKChartPalette runs out of colors (because there are more series or more data points than TKChartPaletteItem items inside) it starts over effectively cycling through its items.
+Whenever <code>TKChartPalette</code> runs out of colors (because there are more series or more data points than <code>TKChartPaletteItem</code> items inside) it starts over effectively cycling through its items.

 To illustrate the difference between palette modes, consider the following setup: